Lectures on AKSZ Sigma Models for Physicists: Quantization

 \end{enumerate}

-\end{definition} The following theorem has been proved in \cite{Cattaneo:1999fm}: \begin{theorem} The correlation functions of the Poisson sigma model of observables on the boundary on disc coincide with a star product formula on a Poisson manifold called the Kontsevich formula. \end{theorem}
+\end{definition} We review the following theorem proved in Ref. \citenum{Cattaneo:1999fm}. \begin{theorem} The correlation functions of the Poisson sigma model of observables on the boundary of a disc coincide with the star product formula on a Poisson manifold, called the Kontsevich formula. i.e.